 Unlike some towns, Wildersville isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Wildersville are a mix of both white- and blue-collar jobs.
 Overall, Wildersville is a town of professionals, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Wildersville who work in teaching (46.55%), architecture and engineering (15.52%), and office and administrative support (12.07%).

-Wildersville’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Wildersville’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Wildersville has relatively fewer families with younger children, and/or college students.
 Combined, this makes Wildersville a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Wildersville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Wildersville doesn't have a public transportation system that people use for their commute.

 The per capita income in Wildersville in 2022 was $26,978, which is lower middle income relative to Tennessee and the nation.
 This equates to an annual income of $107,912 for a family of four.
 However, Wildersville contains both very wealthy and poor people as well.